Livefyre/auth-livefyre/docs/adding-authentication.md

 });
 ```

-Follow [these steps](TODO(JJ): URL) for a complete integration guide.
+For more information, see Enterprise Profiles > [Creating the authDelegate] (/developers/user-auth/enterprise-profiles/#step-2-creating-the-authdelegate)

 ### Janrain Capture with Backplane

-If you are using Backplane on your site then you can make use of a helper for `auth` integrations.
+If you are using Backplane on your site, use a helper for `auth` integrations.

 The auth delegate will vary for each integration.